masasakano/sub_object/.github/README.md

 some valuable memory.

-That is precisely why [SubString](http://rubygems.org/gems/sub_string), which is a child class of this class and for String, is registered as an official Gem.
-(In practice, this class is a generalised version of **SubString**, which Ruby allows as a flexible programming language!)
+That is precisely why [SubString](http://rubygems.org/gems/sub_string), which is a child class of this class and for String, is registered as a separate official Gem.
+(In practice, this class is a generalised version of **SubString**, which Ruby allows, being a flexible programming language!)

+Note this class also offers a function to associate an arbitrary object with it with the setter and getter methods of {SubObject#attr=} and {SubObject#attr}.

 ## Description